Diverse Post-Doctoral positions will be open for application from the middle of February for eight weeks.

 Short-listed applicants will be invited to a skype-like interview to aid in selection prior to a final assessment centre at one of our core R&D Sites.

 Successful candidates will be offered a start date convenient to them and the supervisor but usually within three months of the offer.

-Tom, a Senior Research Scientist, who joined AstraZeneca as a Post-Doc in 2010, has gone on to publish five papers on his work and has been able to share his published works with colleagues through internal Post-Doc symposia and poster sessions that are now part of the programme’s annual cycle as well as at International meetings.
+Tom, a Senior Research Scientist, joined AstraZeneca as a Post-Doc and has gone on to publish five papers on his work and has been able to share his published works with colleagues through internal Post-Doc symposia and poster sessions that are now part of the programme`s annual cycles as well as International meetings.

 “AstraZeneca was the only industry placement I applied for.
 I opted for it because I wanted to work on science where I could see it have a practical application.
 Being able to focus on a research project as a Post-Doc gives you the time and space to follow the science where it leads,” – Tom, Sr. Research Scientist and Post Doc participant